RWTH-EBC/AixCaliBuHA/README.md

 ```
 # If jupyter is not already installed:
 pip install jupyter
-# Go into your ebcpy-folder (cd \path_to_\AixCaliBuHA) or change the to the absolute path of the tutorial.ipynb and run:
+# Go into your aixcalibuha-folder (cd \path_to_\AixCaliBuHA) or change the to the absolute path of the tutorial.ipynb and run:
 jupyter notebook AixCaliBuHA\examples\tutorial.ipynb
 ```